SCToolsfactory/HidOverlay/README.md

 Just within the target application Exe folder:

 *Drop 'HidOverlay.dll' and rename it to 'Hid.dll'
-*Add a plain ASCII text file 'HidOverlay.blist' with the devices to be hidden *Without such a file there is no filtering of HID devices whatsoever.
+*Add a plain ASCII text file 'HidOverlay.blist' with the devices to be hidden
+*Without such a file there is no filtering of HID devices whatsoever.
 **Note: the 'HidOverlay.blist' file is read from the applications **current directory** and the calling application may change the current directory away from where the Exe is - this is kind of experimenting where to put the blist file**

-*To remove the support - just delete the Hid.dll from the application directory or rename it back to 'HIDOverlay.dll'
+*To remove the support - just delete the Hid.dll from the application directory or rename it back to 'HIDOverlay.dll'<br>